Dashboards done right

 Ask yourself: who am I designing this for, why do they need it and what is their level of understanding with the subject matter and data?

 Most people instinctively start scanning a screen in the upper left-hand corner.
 Put your most valuable data point there.

 Don't assume your audience knows where to start interacting with your dashboard.
 Provide guidance or instructions on how to get started.

 Trying to cover every business challenge with one dashboard can result in information overload for viewers.
 Remember: you can always create additional dashboards.

-Stick with two or three main views and only use colors when meaningful.
-Too many views and colors can create visual overload and get in the way of analysis.
+Stick with two or three main views and only use colours when meaningful.
+Too many views and colours can create visual overload and get in the way of analysis.